 Jeanne Church is a retired Special Education teacher with a lifelong interest in the out-of-doors.
 At age 68, she and her husband, Mel, hiked 1,000 miles of the Appalachian Trail.
 Over the last several years, she and Mel have also gone on numerous long distance hikes in England, Ireland, Scotland, and Wales.
 Within the last four years Jeanne has become an avid nature photographer, taking well over 100,000 pictures just in the last two years alone.

 Mel Church is a retired nurse with a wide variety of interests including photography, biking, fishing, gardening, and hiking.
 He has backpacked the entire 2,200 miles of the Appalachian Trail twice and, four years ago, hiked 1,000 miles of the trail with his wife.
 At age 59, he spent three months biking solo across the United States.
 His other adventures include hiking in England, Ireland, Scotland, and Wales.

-You are invited to join us to meet and hear Rick on March 25 at People’s Church, 1758 North 10th Street, Kalamazoo.
-Our program starts at 7:30 PM and is preceded by a social time with light refreshments at 7:00.
-Guests and the public are encouraged to attend.
+We hope you’ll join us on Monday, January 27, at People’s Church, 1758 North 10th Street, Kalamazoo.
+Our program starts at 7:30 PM and is preceded by a social time with light refreshments at 7:00 PM.
+Guests and the general public are encouraged to attend.
 Handicap parking and access is at either the front or rear entrance of the building.
-Please remember to bring your own coffee mug to reduce dishwashing.
+Please remember to bring your own coffee mug to reduce our dishwashing.